NishantTomer5601/Vacation-email-auto-response-app/README.md

 The app should add a Label to the email and move the email to the label
 * After sending the reply, the email should be tagged with a label in Gmail.
 Feel free to name the label anything.

 * If the label is not created already, you’ll need to create it.
-Use Google’s APIs to accomplish this
+Use Google’s APIs to accomplish this.

 The app should repeat this sequence of steps 1-3 in random intervals of 45 to 120 seconds